-If you make a total distribution in 2002 and file a Form 1099-R with the IRS and then discover in 2003 that the plan failed either the section 401(k)(3) actual deferral percentage (ADP) test for 2002 and you compute excess contributions or the section 401(m)(2) actual contribution percentage (ACP) test and you compute excess aggregate contributions, you must recharacterize part of the total distribution as excess contributions or excess aggregate contributions.
-First, file a CORRECTED Form 1099-R for 2002 for the correct amount of the total distribution (not including the amount recharacterized as excess contributions or excess aggregate contributions).
-Second, file a new Form 1099-R for 2002 for the excess contributions or excess aggregate contributions.
+If you make a total distribution in 2007 and file a Form 1099-R with the IRS and then discover in 2008 that the plan failed either the section 401(k)(3) actual deferral percentage (ADP) test for 2007 and you compute excess contributions or the section 401(m)(2) actual contribution percentage (ACP) test and you compute excess aggregate contributions, you must recharacterize part of the total distribution as excess contributions or excess aggregate contributions.
+First, file a CORRECTED Form 1099-R for 2007 for the correct amount of the total distribution (not including the amount recharacterized as excess contributions or excess aggregate contributions).
+Second, file a new Form 1099-R for 2007 for the excess contributions or excess aggregate contributions and allocable earnings.